-Hello,
+Hello, I’m Anna.

 Why I do this work

-I’ve always been drawn to the relational, human side of counselling.
-I’ve seen how transformative it can be when someone is met without judgment, when their inner world is respected, and when they’re given space to find their own path.
+I’ve seen how much it can help when someone is met without judgement, when their feelings are taken seriously, and when they’re given the space to explore things in their own way.

-Being in therapy gave me the chance to pause, to turn inward, and to meet parts of myself I hadn’t fully understood.
-It helped me soften toward my own experience, and to feel more grounded in who I am.
-That process wasn’t always easy, but it was deeply meaningful — and it continues to shape who I am, both personally and professionally.
+Being in therapy gave me the chance to slow down, reflect, and understand parts of myself I hadn’t fully noticed before.
+It helped me become more accepting of my own experiences and feel more grounded in who I am.

 My Values